-Be careful not to short the test leads together if you are connecting to a data line (or any line for that matter), as this could bring down the service.
+Be careful not to short the test leads together when connecting to a data line (or any line for that matter), as this could bring down the service.

 It is best to put the test set in Monitor mode when troubleshooting a line, searching for capacitance kicks, RF signals, craft provided tones, etc.